luxnaramnauth1/Fraud-Detection-Pipeline-With-AI-Powered-Triage/README.md

 - Add incremental loading instead of full-batch reloads
 - Extend the n8n agent with tool-calling (native AI Agent node) for deeper account investigation

-## License

-MIT — feel free to fork and adapt.